Ajeypalsingh/Ajeypalsingh/README.md

 # 👦 About me

 ### Hello world.
 I'm Ajaypal Singh, a student at MITT Winnipeg.
-Learning  some skills to do some extraordinary things.
 Started with printing `Hello World` n' now diving deep in the amzing game of codes....

-`You liked cover photo??
-Don't say no..... 😥`

-### I'm a passionate developer, learning to create fully functional websites and softwares that make people's life easy.
+## I'm a passionate developer, learning to create fully functional websites and softwares.
 Feel free to browse my repositories and give your valuable feedbacks .If you have any query or collaboration opportunity for me, I am always online on [E-mail](mailto:ajeypals7@gmail.com)......

 ```JavaScript
 function thanksForVisit() {